Unbiased Directed Object Attention Graph for Object Navigation: Object Attention Bias

 \subsection{Bias Discovered in GCNs}

 The object GCN used in \cite{du2020learning, zhang2021hierarchical} attempts to aggregate the extracted object features by using the correlations between their bounding boxes.
-However, with an acceptable computational complexity, it is too difficult to learn a reasonable adjacency matrix which is crucial for GCNs \cite{zhou2020weighted}.
+However, it is too difficult to learn a reasonable adjacency matrix which is crucial for GCNs \cite{zhou2020weighted}.
 As shown in Figure~\ref{fig:four images} (a), objects that are easy to observe, such as the floor lamp and fridge, have larger weights, while objects that are difficult to observe, such as the alarm clock and cell phone, have smaller weights.
 This kind of object attention bias is caused by over-focusing on coordinates and confidence scores.
 To reduce this bias, the agent should focus on what and where the object is rather than its size and clarity.
-The experiment that involved eliminating the GCN module, shown in Table~\ref{tab:branch ablation}, demonstrates that the GCN module only slightly improves the navigation ability of the agent, implying that a biased GCN module cannot be used to effectively and unbiasedly model relationships among objects.
+The GCN ablation experiment, shown in Table~\ref{tab:branch ablation}, demonstrates that the GCN module only slightly improves the navigation ability of the agent, implying that a biased GCN module cannot be used to effectively and unbiasedly model relationships among objects.